xuyunbei/Inexact-preconditioning/Segment/README.md

 The input image in the graph cut experiment (Sec.
 4.1) is available at https://www.shutterstock.com/image-photo/many-blue-hydrangea-flowers-growing-garden-174945887.

 ## Instruction
-1. Unzip the four zip packages here in this folder.
+1. Unzip the four zip files here in this folder.

 2. Open Matlab

-3. Run CTMain.m
+3. Run set_up.m

+4.